nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all tasks using the `list` command.
 Multiple tasks in the list.

-   1. Test case: `delete 1`<br>
+   2. Test case: `delete 1`<br>
       Expected: First task is deleted from the list.
-Details of the deleted task shown in the status message.
+Details of the deleted task shown in the result display.

-   1. Test case: `delete 0`<br>
+   3. Test case: `delete 0`<br>
       Expected: No task is deleted.
 Error details shown in the status message.
-Status bar remains the same.
+Command box remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

+2. Deleting multiple tasks while all tasks are being shown

+   1. Prerequisites: Add 2 tasks into Clock-Work.
+List all tasks using the `list` command.
+Multiple tasks in the list.

+   2. Test case: `delete 2 1`<br>
+      Expected: No task is deleted.
+Error details shown in the status message.
+Command box remains the same.

+   3. Test case: `delete 1 2`<br>
+      Expected: First 2 tasks are deleted from the list.
+Details of the deleted task is shown in the result display.

+### Displaying statistics
+1. Displaying statistics with all shown data

+   1. Prerequisites: Add 3 tasks with multiple tags.
+Some tags added should have the same name.
+   2. Test case: `stats`<br>
+      Expected: A list of tags will be displayed in descending order, along with the number of tasks with the specified tag.

+2. Displaying statistics when there are no shown data
+   1. Prerequisites: Enter `clear` so that there are no shown data.
+   2. Test case: `stats`<br>
+      Expected: No tag is displayed.

 ### Sorting a task